raphaeldertinatti/pong_game/README.md

-# pong_game
+# Simple Classic Pong Game
- Simple version of the classic game "Pong" using Javascript p5.js.
+ Simple version of the classic game "Pong" using javascript p5.js.